 Since opening in downtown Woodstock in 2005, sixthirtynine has become a destination restaurant for the region and beyond.
 Offering ever changing, locally sourced, seasonal menus, Chef and Owner Eric Boyar continues to offer dishes that are both beautiful on the palate and plate.
 While supporting local producers and abattoirs, the addition of a family farm has lead to another source allowing Eric to select from the best local offerings from Oxford County.
-An elegant contemporary dining room with 30 seats, welcomes guests with its soothing tones and luxurious decor elements.
+An elegant contemporary dining room with 30 seats, welcomes guests with its soothing tones and modern decor elements.
 Additional seating is available for up to 4 guests at the Chef's Table, and a lovely patio offering a garden view is available seasonally.
-Boyar’s wife and co-owner, Jennifer Boyar manage service.
+Boyar’s wife and co-owner, Jennifer Boyar manages service.
 With an emphasis on friendly but professional service and carefully prepared dishes, sixthirtynine continues to offer guests a unique experience when dining in Oxford County.

 From the Press

 "Whether you are sitting on the beautiful garden patio or surrounded by the elegantly rustic decor inside, sixthirtynine is a perfect stop to grab a bite"

 "sixthirtynine is a restaurant that is offering unique flavours that can only be found in the backyard of Oxford County."